pce-devel/PCE_Keyboard/README.md

 - Sprite and Character graphic editors
 - Support for a keyboard device

-The Keyboard device is probably even more rare than the Tsuushin Booster itself, and I have never heard any reports of seeing an actual device in person.
+The Keyboard device is probably even more rare than the Tsuushin Booster itself; I have never heard any reports of seeing an actual device in person.
 However, we can infer a lot of information from pictures which were published, from other computers of the era, and from the way in which the Tsuushin Booster ROM reads (and interacts) with the (imaginary) device.